What is neuromarketing?

 5. Leverage loss aversion

-People often worry more about what they might lose than what they might gain.
+People often worry more about what they might lose than gain.
 That’s why “limited stock” advertising strategies are highly effective.

-How you present decisions to people (called “framing”) impacts their decision-making.
+How you present decisions to people (called “framing”) impact their decision-making.
 And importantly, if consumers feel that indecision will lead to a loss, they are more likely to buy something.

 6. Take advantage of the anchoring effect